 - Only a civil ceremony is legally recognized.
 A religious ceremony has no legal bearing and does not replace in any way the binding legal civil marriage.
 A renewal of vows or religious ceremony is a symbolic ceremony.
-It is performed by a non-denominational minister.
-(Please note that Catholic ceremonies cannot be performed outside the church).
-The bride and groom will receive a symbolic marriage which is not legally valid.
+It is performed by a non-denominational minister (please note that Catholic ceremonies cannot be performed outside the church).
+In these case, the bride and groom will receive a symbolic marriage not legally valid.

 Do we need to send any documentation prior to arrival?